snake-biscuits/bsp_tool/docs/index.md

 ```
 pip install bsp_tool
 ```

-> The last PyPi release (v0.2.2) is close to a year old
-> v0.3.0 has made many [changes](./CHANGELOG.md) and is the recommended version

 ## Fair Use & Commercial Works
 **Please do not use `bsp_tool` to copy or steal another creator's work**